 If you are a new student and you are enrolling for the first time, please use the Getting Started services for further help.

-Selecting your courses for the coming semester can be challenging.
+Selecting your courses for the coming term can be challenging.
 A good starting point is to consult the program structure outlined on the website for undergraduate or postgraduate programs.
 Once you know the core courses and/or electives you want to enrol in, you can consult the UNSW Handbook for course descriptions, and the UNSW Timetable to determine availability and class times.

 Students should also check the Engineering Enrolment Advice page.

 If a course is cancelled, it will be reflected on the Class Timetable and enrolled students will be advised about the cancellations via a system message.
-If a course is not cancelled on the Class Timetable then we anticipate that the course is running, however, the deadline to cancel a course is not until 1 week before semester commences.
+If a course is not cancelled on the Class Timetable then we anticipate that the course is running, however, the deadline to cancel a course is not until 1 week before term commences.

 - You will not be financially liable for the course.